BhawitBalodi/Solar_Data_Pred_Web/README.md

 # Solar Data Prediction Website

-This is a website which will give the result of Solar Power Generation.
-This is based on Artificial Neural network.
+Enter the values according to your area, in ouptput you will get Power of Solar Panel This is based on Artificial Neural network.

 # Screenshorts